 The adoption of cloud technology is on the rise.
 However, the cyber threats associated with cloud technology cannot be denied.
 The idea of setting up a firewall for a cloud environment is to prevent intruders from unauthorized access to the network. but with the availability of a firewall for the cloud environment depending on the cloud infrastructure and extending firewalls beyond the internal network’s range to cover the entire data present on the cloud may not be the easiest task.

-Capital One, the largest issuer of credit cards faced massive data breach, compromising the personal information of about 106 million people due to misconfigured firewalls.
-Poorly constructed firewall, which in fact, is as good as having no firewall at all, is an easy pathway to cyberattacks.
-A configuration that does not work well with the cloud-based environment has less stringent access policies, or fails to filter outgoing network traffic, etc. can barely keep away cyber threats.
+Capital One, the largest issuer of credit cards faced a massive data breach, compromising the personal information of about 106 million people due to misconfigured firewalls.
+A poorly constructed firewall, which in fact, is as good as having no firewall at all, is an easy pathway to cyberattacks.
+A configuration that does not work well with the cloud-based environment has less stringent access policies or fails to filter outgoing network traffic, etc. can barely keep away cyber threats.

 Given how there is already a shortage in IT security space and the IT professionals are generally overloaded, they may not be able to dedicate enough time to check on firewalls, upgrading it, or re-configuring it as per the security needs.
 It may happen that a firewall installed years ago remain put without monitoring its utility over time and this is exactly what bad actors take advantage of.